victorchall/EveryDream2trainer/doc/ADVANCED_TWEAKING.md

     --ema_strength_target 0.10 ^

 If you use `ema_strength_target` the actual calculated `ema_decay_rate` used will be printed in your logs, and you should pay attention to this value and use it to inform your future decisions on EMA tuning.

+## AdaCoor optimizer

+This is an optimizer made by stripping out non functional components of CoordinateDoWG and several tweaks to high memory efficiency.
+It is a learning rate free adaptive optimizer where the only recommended parameter is an epsilon value of 1e-8.
+This optimizer does not scale well with high batch sizes, so it is recommended to use batch sizes no greater than 8 unless slow and careful training is desired.

+## Pyramid_Noise_Discount parameter

+This is an implementation of pyramid noise as first introduced here https://wandb.ai/johnowhitaker/multires_noise/reports/Multi-Resolution-Noise-for-Diffusion-Model-Training--VmlldzozNjYyOTU2

+Pyramid noise can be used to improve dynamic range in short finetunes of < 2000 steps at discounts greater than 0.40.
+At all discount levels pyramid noise appears to improve the amount of detail generated in images.
+However, it is not advised to train with pyramid noise for a full training as the noise affects the whole model rapidly and can destabilize the model if trained for too many steps.
+At 0, pyramid noise is disabled.